mafmagalhaes19/calculator/README.md

-# calculator
+# Calculator
-Calculator that performs the basic operations
+The aim of this project is to build a calculator that performs the basic operations.